-The Reaction of Some ‘Fans’ Is Why This Matters
+The Reaction Of Some ‘Fans’ Is Why This Matters

 In a world where all things were equal, none of this would matter beyond whether there’d be a love story B (or C) plot in the film or not.
 Yet, outside of an unnamed character in Avengers: Endgame, there has never been an openly-gay superhero (or super-villain) character on the big screen.
 In today’s era especially, the representation of historically-oppressed demographics is an important thing for storytellers to consider.
 These films have a wide reach and will, as Richard Donner’s Superman and Tim Burton’s Batman before the, have a long shelf-life.
 So, the inclusion of female, ethnic, and LGBT+ characters is important to ensuring that every group that exists in our real world is felt in the fictional world of these films.
 The other reason this is important is that comic books were incubators for so-called “social justice” messages since the dawn of the Silver Age and before.

 Captain America fought Nazis.
 The X-Men are a thinly veiled allegory against bigotry and prejudice against those who are “different” and seem “scary” to a traditionalist majority.
 Characters like Black Panther or series like Green Arrow and Green Lantern delved into real-world political issues.
 Since the main audience for these books, at the time, are children, this was a sneaky way to get progressive political messages past traditionalist parents and the restrictive Comics Code Authority.
-So, when angry “fans” complain about the live-action media continuing this tradition, it shows that perhaps the subtle messages of tolerance found in comics’ pages were perhaps too subtle.
+So, when angry “fans” complain about the live-action media continuing this tradition (as seen in the Batwoman trailer backlash), it shows that perhaps the subtle messages of tolerance found in comics’ pages were perhaps too subtle.
 Yet, the other purpose of these films is to make money, and studio executives try to avoid controversy that might affect the bottom line.
 Still, it’s fair to ask the question if DC Movies first LGBT character is being “forced” in a way that’s unnatural.

-DC Movies First LGBT Character Needs to Be Handled Carefully
+DC Movies First LGBT Character Needs To Be Handled Carefully

 Before we continue, we must note that many people against inclusivity in this type of media use the argument that it’s “forced” and not natural to the story.
 While their justifications may be just south of ludicrous, proponents for the first gay character in DC films share this concern.
 GLAAD, an American civil rights organization advocating for the rights of LGBT+ people, share this concern because they want to ensure that LGBT+ characters are fully-formed in their own right.
 They introduced the Vito Russo test, named after their co-founder, to help guide storytellers.